Caring for Aging Bones: Osteoporosis and Arthritis in Seniors

 Establish a Plan

-When working with seniors to plan out practical ways to attend to their needs, it is important to make sure all areas of the body are given ample attention so that seniors can make healthy choices.
+When working with seniors to plan out practical ways to attend to their needs, it is vital to make sure all areas of the body are given ample attention so that seniors can make healthy choices.
 This often involves implementing medications or treatments and living a lifestyle with the necessary knowledge about what is needed to maintain good health.

-Knowing that bones are more likely to present challenges with age helps us understand the necessary measures to attend to bone health through healthy lifestyle choices.
+Knowing that bones are more likely to present challenges with age helps us understand the necessary measures to maintain bone health through healthy lifestyle choices.
 Also, appropriate medical testing, knowledge-building, and consultation with a healthcare professional can allow seniors in Kitchener-Waterloo-Cambridge to keep themselves and their bones in good shape even as they age.